Can FHA Loans Be Used For Investment Properties?

-An investment property is purchased for investment purposes in hopes that the property will gain in value as time passes and/or generate ongoing rental income.
-If you do not occupy the property as a primary residence, it will generally qualify as an investment property or second home.
-Different types of mortgages can be utilized to finance investment properties, with conventional mortgages and jumbo loans among the most popular offerings.
-Given their constraints, FHA loans are not typically used as a vehicle for funding real estate investments.
+An investment property is bought with the hope that the property will gain in value as time passes and/or will generate ongoing rental income.
+If you don’t occupy the property as a primary residence, it will generally qualify as an investment property or second home.
+Different types of mortgages can be used to finance investment properties, with conventional home loans and jumbo loans among the most popular offerings.
+Given their constraints, FHA loans are not typically used to fund real estate investments.

-As noted though, there are exceptions to the rule in which FHA loans for investment property may be applied.
+As noted though, there are exceptions to the FHA investment property guidelines.

 Purchase A Multiunit Property

-Some home buyers choose to purchase a multiunit or multifamily property of up to four units using an FHA loan for investment property.
-Under this setup, a multiunit home can be both owner-occupied (with the owner living in one unit) and other units rented out to tenants in order to generate rental income.
-Owners who purchase properties in this fashion may be able to receive enough rental income to live on-site free, and even turn a tidy additional profit.
+Some investors will use an FHA loan to buy a multiunit or multifamily property of up to four units.
+Under this setup, a multiunit home can be both owner-occupied (with the owner living in one unit) while renting out other units to generate rental income.
+Owners who purchase properties in this fashion may be able to receive enough rental income to live on-site free and even turn a profit.